santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Assignments/Logbook Entry 2 - Simple Example.md

    - Call the `print_output` method with the specified node names.

 [Insert a flowchart image here illustrating the main program flow, including reading input, processing input, and generating output.]

+Logbook Entry 2 (2:32pm, May 22, 2024)

+Thoughts / Oberservations
+- Working through some hand written examples really helped my understanding of what the expected requirements are.
+- This assignment seems perfect for an object oriented programming approach.